 Learn why cross-channel measurement and analytics is essential to your ABM strategy.Read The Report

-Account-based marketing is, first and foremost, a marketing strategy.
+Account-based marketing is primarily a marketing strategy.
+But aligning with sales and service is vital to its success.
 From identifying your top accounts, engaging buyers, delivering connected engagements, and growing customer relationships, the key to ABM starts with being account-centric and putting your customer at the center of every interaction.

 Account-based marketing programs will look different for every company based on their audience and goals, so it’s important to find the perfect mix of solutions to run the right program to reach your audience.
-Salesforce offers a full menu of solutions to help companies run the perfect ABM strategy to meet the needs of their customers and grow customer relationships.
+Salesforce offers a full range of solutions for companies of all kinds to meet needs of their customers and grow customer relationships with ABM.

 With Salesforce, you’ll be able to market to every account, and speak to every buyer.